borntofrappe/coding-interview-prep/README.md

 ### [No Repeats Please](https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/no-repeats-please)

-The challenge asks to consider the number of permutations for the characters in an input string disregarding those permutations in which two letters are adjacent.
+The challenge asks to consider the number of permutations for the characters in an input string disregarding those permutations in which two letters are repeated one next to the other.

 The script works by implementing [Heap's algorithm](https://en.wikipedia.org/wiki/Heap%27s_algorithm) in order to generate all possible permutations.